Chicken Marbella

 Instructions

-• 2 Preheat oven to 350°F. Arrange chicken in a single layer in one or two large, shallow baking pans and spoon marinade over it evenly.
-Sprinkle chicken pieces with brown sugar and pour white wine around them.
+• Oven Method: Preheat oven to 350°F. Arrange chicken in a single layer in one or two large, shallow baking pans and spoon marinade over it evenly.
+Sprinkle chicken pieces with brown sugar and pour white wine around.

-• 3 Bake for 50 minutes to 1 hour, basting frequently with the pan juices.
+• Cook for 50 minutes to 1 hour, basting frequently with the pan juices.
 Chicken is done when thigh pieces, pricked with a fork at their thickest point, yield clear yellow juice (not pink).

 Watch My Video